 - Loss of sterility: Once the Mounjaro KwikPen is used, it expires after 30 days.
 After this period, it must be discarded, as it might no longer be free of germs.
 Attempting to extract and use the remaining medication can introduce bacteria and increase the risk of infection.

 Some people have tried getting the 5th dose out of their Mounjaro pen using insulin syringes or needles, while others look for ways to extract it without a syringe.
 Regardless of the method, these practices are unsafe and not medically supported.
+The Mounjaro golden dose is not a safe or approved use of the pen.

 How to get the "golden dose” of Mounjaro